Ezio Mizzan: Biography

-Mizzan was born in Trieste, now Italy, at the time under Austro-Hungarian rule, into an Italian family originally from Pisino, Istria.
+Ezio Mizzan was born in Trieste, now Italy, at the time under Austro-Hungarian rule, on 12 January 1905, to Giovanni, a pharmacist, and Gilda Rovis, into an Italian family originally from Pisino, Istria.

 After graduating from the University of Rome, he pursued his studies abroad, and in 1932 started his career as a diplomat.
 He was employed for short periods of time at the Ministry of Foreign Affairs in Rome, where he was later employed to solve the problems relating to the Julian March.
 Mizzan was sent as consul to Rio de Janeiro, Brazil, and later became Italian consul in Annaba, Algeria.
 He then worked as a diplomat at the Italian Embassies in Bucharest, Brussels, Berlin and Paris.
 In 1941 he was the Italian consul of Wrocław (then known as Breslau).

 In the middle of 1946 he was sent to China, and was appointed consul of Hankou.
 Mizzan arrived in China at 41, and went on to become the first secretary (Primo Segretario di Legazione) of the Italian Embassy in Nanjing.
 In China, Mizzan lived firsthand the advent of Communism.
 He was the "highest Italian functionary in China among those who, among thousands difficulties, resisted and held their place after the outbreak of the war in Korea, albeit without recognition from Beijing."
 Mizzan found himself in the lead of the diplomatic relations between Italy and China after the Italian ambassador fled to Italy in 1950.
 He and the other functionaries weren't recognized and weren't given privileged status by the Chinese authorities, who considered them simply foreign citizens, if not "spies from hostile foreign governments".
 Neither the functionaries nor their belongings nor the embassy buildings were given the privileged status normally acknowledged to diplomats.
 After the outbreak of the war in Korea, tension arose.
 His position and the other diplomats' became uncomfortable, and the Italian state, after Mizzan's advice and the following consultation of former Italian ambassadors and scholars, decided to proceed with the burning of the archives containing political correspondence in Shanghai.
 As reported in a telegram sent by Mizzan to Rome in October 1950, the absence of immunity might've put him and his colleagues in an uncomfortable position, should they be caught unawares.
 The archives included correspondence from 1929 to 1943, and older one, and constituted "a cumbersome reminder of the past."

 In September of that year, seven foreign citizens were accused of plotting against the new Chinese government and arrested by the Communists.
-Among them were two Italians, the bishop Tarcisio Martina and Antonio Riva, the latter of whom was condemned to death after a summary trial, and executed by firing squad in August 1951.
+Among them were two Italians, the bishops Tarcisio Martina and Antonio Riva, the latter of whom was condemned to death after a summary trial, and executed by firing squad in August 1951.